Visit the Northwest Lexus Tire Centre. Your safety is riding on it.

 A Passenger car tire in P-metric sizes.
 Tire sizes without the “P” may also be made for passenger cars, but they are “European” metric sizes and may have different load ratings or speed ratings than P-metric tires.

-Tire width, measured from sidewall to sidewall in millimetres.
-This information is used to determine the width of the rim that the tire can be mounted on.
+Tire width, measured from sidewall to sidewall in millimeters.
+This information is used to determine the width of the rim that the tire can be

 Aspect ratio, indicating the height of the tire as a percentage of the width.
 In this case, the tire would be 94 mm (235 x 40%).
 High performance tires usually have a lower aspect ratio (below 55%) than other tires because lower ratios provide better stability.
 When turning, cars generate lateral forces that the tires must resist.
 Lower profile tires have shorter, stiffer sidewalls so they resist cornering forces better.